Community Banker Innovates, Connects With Community to Prosper

 July 9, 2014

-A small-city banker with over 8000 Twitter followers?
+A small-city banker with over 8000 Twitter followers in 2004?
 Meet Jill Castilla, who recently became the CEO of Citizens Bank of Edmond (OK), has gained attention rapidly in the banking world for her innovation and community engagement.
 Castilla is the fourth generation of her family to work for Citizens, following service in the military and with the Federal Reserve Bank of Kansas City.
 Her local outreach through social media is inspiring many others toward greater approachability and open communication in community banking.
 Castilla’s quick embrace of new technology goes beyond Twitter (also @CitizensEdmond); the bank’s cutting-edge ATM systems employ the first real changes in the technology since the 1980s.

 Citizens Bank also invests itself in helping other local entrepreneurs — and not just by loaning them money.
 As we publish, the first image one sees on their homepage is a local cafe owner and the slogan “Sip local.”
 And Citizens doesn’t merely organize cash mobs for local businesses in Edmond, it gives employees money to spend at the targeted business!